psaris/wordle/README.md

 ## Playing a Game

-One game per day can be played on the official wordle [site][wordle].
+One game per day can be played on the official Wordle [site][wordle].
 But with our implementation, we can play as many times as we want.